 Disinfection kills pathogens (micro-organisms such as viruses, fungi, bacteria and parasites that can cause illness).
-It is primarily needed in places where there is a high risk of becoming ill, such as in a hospital.
-Disinfection is not necessary at work, at school or at home, unless advised by a doctor, GP, Municipal Public Health Service (GGD) or RIVMNational Institute for Public Health and the Environment .
+It is primarily needed in places where many pathogens could be present, such as in a hospital.
+Disinfecting an entire area, such as at work, at school or at home, is not necessary unless advised by a doctor, your GP, the Municipal Public Health Service (GGD) or RIVMNational Institute for Public Health and the Environment .

 Disinfectants are usually mixtures of one or more active ingredients and one or more excipients (auxiliary materials).
 Active ingredients render the micro-organisms harmless.
 It is important to only use disinfectants when absolutely necessary.
-Pathogens can become less sensitive to the disinfecting substance, making it increasingly difficult to kill the pathogens.
+When disinfectants are overused, pathogens can become less sensitive to the disinfecting substance, making it increasingly difficult to kill the pathogens.